Project Highlights - Tunnel Edition

 Why do we need the Tunnel?

 |Photograph: Michigan State Police boat patrols on I-75 at I-696 in August 2014|

 The current drainage system is almost 50 years old and in need of improvements.
-In the summer of 2014 and recently, the Metro Detroit area experienced one of the worst floods on record.
+In the summer of 2014 and in recent years, the Metro Detroit area experienced some of the worst floods on record.
 The 14.5-foot diameter, 4-mile long drainage tunnel will provide storage and conveyance to help avoid future flooding in the depressed portion of the I-75 freeway from 8 Mile Road to 12 Mile Road.